UniversalDependencies/docs/_mt/index.md

 * MUDT uses all 17 UPOS
-* Four types are considered UPOS AUX in MUDT:
+* Five types are considered UPOS AUX in MUDT:
   * XPOS KIEN (the verb *kien*) in all its forms
   * XPOS VERB_PSEU *għad* and its negative form *għadx*
   * XPOS VERB_PSEU *tantx* (this one only provisionally so pending further study)
   * XPOS PRON_PERS_NEG and XPOS PRON_PERS when preceded by XPOS NEG
+  * XPOS VERB *ġa* used as the passive auxiliary
 * Modal verbs are not considered AUX in MUDT
 * UPOS PART is used for the following types:
   * *ma* (XPOS NEG)